BOOK AN EVENT

 A Friday evening concert, followed by a Saturday morning workshop, is the most popular request that I receive.
-The concert (approx. 90 mins.) consists of a sequence of 11-12 songs, including new and yet-to-be-published music.
-Before each song, I break open the spiritual meaning and stories behind the text and the music, and I invite the assemby to sing along with me during parts of the song.
-More than a "concert," I prefer to view this as a prayerful event that leads all those involved towards a deeper spiritual renewal.
+The concert (approx. 90 mins.) consists of a sequence of 12-14 songs, including new and yet-to-be-published music.
+Before each song, I break open the spiritual meaning and story behind the text and the music, and I invite the assemby to sing along with me during parts of the song.
+More than a "concert," I prefer to view this as a prayerful event that leads all those present towards a deeper spiritual renewal.

-I only do concerts with an accompanying choir who sings 6 - 8 songs along with me.
+I prefer do concerts with an accompanying choir who sings 6 - 8 songs along with me.
 When the choir is not singing, I lead at the piano by myself or with the help of other instrumentalists, depending on availability.
 Quite often the choir and instrumentalists already know most of my songs, so this cuts down on rehearsal time.
 The choir is usually made up of music ministers from the local parish and/or neighboring parishes.